0nza1101/SimplyWeathRRR/README.md

 * Gettings current user location.
 * Do JSON XMLHttpRequest with the user location.
 * Parse JSON data from Yahoo Weather API.
-* Dispaly the lowest and the highest temperature in °C and °F with a cool animation.
+* Display the lowest and the highest temperature in °C and °F with a cool animation.
 * Including a short description of the current weather state.
 * Show the 5-day forecast.
 * Also display the humidity in % and the visibility (miles and kilometers).